mmac0846s/pikatab/README.md

 </p>
 <h1 align="center">pikatab</h1>

-## pika tab will be on the google webstore after acceptance
 ## About
 pikatab is an extension that gives you a simple new tab interface for Chrome or other browsers.